 Note: Wireless coverage is available in all residence halls, all academic areas, and many public areas on campus.
 A wired network port is available in each residence hall room upon request.

 If you have more technology questions, please let us know!
 The staff of Information Technology are happy to help.
-Sometimes your question might be better answered by your admissions counselor, the registrar’s office, or the bursar.
+Sometimes your question might be better answered by your admissions counselor, the registrar’s office, or the Student Accounts Office.
 If so, we will help you make that connection so that you can get the answers you need.

 You can reach us by phone, email, or in-person walk-up help at the Tech Express in Zondervan Library.